adrienZ/adrienzaganelli.com/content/blog/everything-you-need-to-create-your-first-skill-as-a-developer.md

 Here are the main things to remember:

 - skills are files / folders of markdown text.
-- SKILL.md is the entry point, other folders are (scripts, references, assets)
+- SKILL.md is the entry point, other folders are: scripts, references, assets
-- skills lifecycle is: discovery (skill content and metadata), activation (from your agent), execution.
+- skills lifecycle is:
+    1. discovery (skill content and metadata)
+    2. activation (from your agent)
+    3. execution
 - skills metadata most important part is the `description`, as it should also include the skill trigger (activation).
-- do not create a single of file of thousands lines (it will blow up your context window). use (progressive disclosure)[https://agentskills.io/specification#progressive-disclosure].
+- do not create a single of file of thousands lines (it will blow up your context window). use [progressive disclosure](https://agentskills.io/specification#progressive-disclosure).
-- for complex or long tasks use [workflow](https://agentskills.io/skill-creation/best-practices#checklists-for-multi-step-workflows)
+- for complex or long tasks use [workflows](https://agentskills.io/skill-creation/best-practices#checklists-for-multi-step-workflows)

 ## Writing your own skill

 Let's create our first skill !
 I want to create a skill to enforce the usage of the recent [useTemplateRef](https://vuejs.org/api/composition-api-helpers.html#usetemplateref) in Vue.js instead of the generic `ref` primitive.

-The good thing about creating a skill is that you can get help from... well, more skills !
+The good thing about creating a skill is that you can get help from... well, MORE skills !
 [Anthropic](https://github.com/anthropics/skills/tree/main/skills/skill-creator) and [OpenAI](https://github.com/openai/skills/tree/main/skills/.system/skill-creator) even provides their own !

 Let's generate it (codex-cli 0.130.0, gpt-5.4 medium):